gskrasnov/RTrans/README.md

 Rtrans will scan parameteres \*.xlsx file, counts data, determine CPU count, available RAM and adjust the number of threads for parallel execution.

 All output results will be placed in the current folder.
+Typically, one analysis required 1-2 hours (including differential expression, gene set enrichment tests, pathway visualization, plots, etc.)